 It features a strong full tang and wooden handle that is both strong and aesthetically appealing.
 The knife also ships with a simple and well-built Winchester sheath which will come in handy out in the woods.
 It also features a brass guard.

 The knife is well balanced and sharp.
 In fact, it comes sharp enough to shave with out of the box.
 The knife is heavy duty enough for intense field work and any self-defense situations you might find yourself in.
 Surely it would fare well in a duel.
 The blade is made from AUS8 stainless steel which will prevent any corrosion and keep a very sharp blade.

 Don’t let the price fool you.
-This blade is inexpensive, not cheap.
 This stunning blade will serve you well no matter what you throw at it.
 Be careful chopping wood with this knife though, the wooden handle can be slick and the stainless steel is slightly on the brittle side.

 - Not good for chopping because of the slick handle and brittle blade